teamclairvoyant/airflow-rest-api-plugin/README.md

 ##### rest_api_plugin_version

-Displays the version of this REST API Plugin you're using
+Displays the version of this REST API Plugin you're using.
+Supports both http GET and POST methods.

 Available in Airflow Version: None - Custom API